Who we are

 |exp_cartthrob_session_id||The shopping cart sets a cookie to remember which items are in the cart.
 No personal information is stored in these cookies, only a fingerprint ID related to that browser session.|

 |exp_csrf_token||This cookie protects against Cross Site Request Forgery (CSRF).
 A CSRF attack forces a logged-on victim’s browser to send a forged HTTP request, including the victim’s session cookie and any other automatically included authentication information, to a vulnerable web application.
 This allows the attacker to force the victim’s browser to generate requests the vulnerable application thinks are legitimate requests from the victim.|

 How do I change my cookie settings?

 Most web browsers allow some control of most cookies through the browser settings.
 To find out more about cookies, including how to see what cookies have been set, visit www.aboutcookies.org or www.allaboutcookies.org.

 Find out how to manage cookies on popular browsers:

 To find information relating to other browsers, visit the browser developer's website.

 To opt out of being tracked by Google Analytics across all websites, visit http://tools.google.com/dlpage/gaoptout.

-If you wish to exercise any of the above rights, please contact us using the contact details set out below.
+If you wish to exercise any of these rights please contact us using the contact detail below.